SH.22.05

 The Australian Human Rights Commission’s Respect@Work: National Inquiry into Sexual Harassment in Australian Workplaces identified the need for greater coordination and collaboration among agencies tasked with preventing or responding to sexual harassment in the workplace.
 As part of the Australian Government’s response, the Respect@Work Council was established in 2020.

-The Respect@Work Council brings together leaders from key government regulators and policymakers responsible for sexual harassment policies and complaints to consider how existing frameworks can be better used to prevent and respond to workplace sexual harassment.
+The Respect@Work Council (“the Council”) brings together government regulators and policymakers responsible for sexual harassment policies and complaint handling, together with employer groups, worker representatives and community organisations.

 Research aim/s